-Are you ready for the newest Mo Willems’ picture book?
+Are you ready for the best of the new picture books including the newest Mo Willems’ picture book?
 It’s laugh out-loud hysterical!
 And what are the odds that there’d be two funny Goldilocks picture books this fall?

 But there’s more to tell you about so here they all are . . .